jowangz/FindMyName/README.md

 #### Configuration

 Open index.js in your editor.
-Put in your instagram username and password (recommand using a spare account).
+Put in your Instagram username and password (recommend using a spare account).
 Configurate your search options.
-Recommand going from 2 characters for fewer search.
+Recommend going from 2 characters for fewer search.
 Always have a higher time interval. (use at your own risk!)
 If you want to search suffix change it to true.

 ### Tech